DesperC/Awesome-Splatoon3-Hacking/README.md

 3.  save it as `Params.pack` to a location you can find easily

 4.  open the newly saved `Params.pack` in toolbox

+We are going to search for the code name of a weapon we want to modify.
+If you want to modify its functionality specifically for salmon run or hero mode, add `_Msn` for hero mode or `_Coop` for salmon run to the end of the search.

 5. Hit the search button and search for ShooterQuickLong.
 To find splattershot nova. however this brings up 2 files